dolthub/docs/packages/doltgres/content/reference/sql/server/replication.md

    the new role is not assumed &mdash; the database is placed back into read-write mode and remains a `primary` at the old epoch.

-5. If the select is successful, the connection over which it was made will be tainted.
+5. If the call is successful, the connection over which it was made will be tainted.
 It will fail all queries with an error asking the user to reconnect.

 To make a current standby become a primary, run the following: